gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 Based on these instructions, Docker will be able to create your image from another image, `openjdk:8-jre-alpine`, copy a JAR file from your output directory to the new image, prepare the Java runtime to run your application, and set it to listen on port 8080.

 ## Copy JAR file to Docker build directory
 When we get to build our Docker image, it will need to contain a JAR file with our application and all its dependencies.
-To make this file available, add a task that copies the assembled JAR file into `build/docker`:
+To make this file available, we need a task that copies the assembled JAR file into `build/docker`.
+Let's add this task to `build.gradle`:

 ```gradle
 task syncJar(type: Copy) {